-- 33. BROOKDALE has violated Title III of the ADA and the Unruh Civil Rights Act by failing to provide full and equal access to its facilities and services.
-Rooms occupied by persons with mobility disabilities at the BROOKDALE San Ramon, Windsor, and likely other facilities, do not meet federal or state accessibility standards.
-Under Title III, fifty percent of the residential rooms in long-term care facilities must meet the requirements of the 1991 ADAAG or the 2010 ADA Standards.
-BROOKDALE's facilities do not meet these standards. - 34.
-There is a pattern of physical access barriers in BROOKDALE facilities, as described below: - a.
-Wheelchair users are placed in rooms that do not have sufficient turning space in the bathrooms or the bedroom area.
-This means that they often cannot even use their bathroom unless they are able to transfer out of their wheelchair and enter without it.
-Those who can enter in their wheelchair usually do not have enough space to transfer safely onto the toilet or into the shower or to use the sink or vanity space.
-Some residents have given up on using their inaccessible toilet and must rely on adult briefs and caregiving staff to clean them. - b.
-There is no clearance for wheelchairs under the sinks and/or the sinks are too high for a wheelchair user to reach them, preventing residents from using them. - c.
-The grab bars that do exist in the bathrooms are not compliant with applicable access standards, and there are no roll-in showers.
+1 insurance, supplies, and food."
+But in fact the Consumer Price Index for the Bay Area rose only 2 3.4% between approximately January 1, 2016 and December 31, 2016.
+3 4 BROOKDALE FAILS TO PROVIDE FULL AND EQUAL ACCESS TO AND ENJOYMENT OF ITS FACILITIES AND SERVICES TO PERSONS 5 WITH DISABILITIES IN VIOLATION OF THE ADA AND THE UNRUH CIVIL RIGHTS ACT 6 Physical Access Violations 7 31.
+BROOKDALE has violated Title III of the ADA and the Unruh Civil Rights Act 8 by failing to provide full and equal access to its facilities and services.
+Rooms occupied by 9 persons with mobility disabilities at the BROOKDALE San Ramon, Windsor, and likely other 10 facilities, do not meet federal or state accessibility standards.
+Under Title III, fifty percent of the 11 residential rooms in long-term care facilities must meet the requirements of the 1991 ADAAG or 12 the 2010 ADA Standards.
+BROOKDALE's facilities do not meet these standards.
+13 32.
+There is a pattern of physical access barriers in BROOKDALE facilities, as 14 described below: 15 a.
+Wheelchair users are placed in rooms that do not have sufficient turning 16 space in the bathrooms or the bedroom area.
+This means that they often 17 cannot even use their bathroom unless they are able to transfer out of their 18 wheelchair and enter without it.
+Those who can enter in their wheelchair 19 usually do not have enough space to transfer safely onto the toilet or into 20 the shower or to use the sink or vanity space.
+Some residents have given u 21 on using their inaccessible toilet and must rely on adult briefs and 22 caregiving staff to clean them.
+23 b.
+There is no clearance for wheelchairs under the sinks and/or the sinks are 24 too high for a wheelchair user to reach them, preventing residents from 25 using them.
+26 c.
+The grab bars that do exist in the bathrooms are not compliant with - 1 applicable access standards, and there are no roll-in showers.
 Both of these barriers are safety hazards, increasing the likelihood of falls.
 They also prevent most persons with mobility disabilities from bathing as independently as possible.
 Some wheelchair users have stopped using their showers altogether and instead take sponge baths, hardly an adequate substitute.

 - d.
 There are barriers to using the outdoor space for the residents' rooms, including hard-to-open sliding doors, a lip at the threshold of the door, and insufficient space to accommodate a wheelchair.
 This prevents persons with mobility disabilities from using their outdoor space as persons without disabilities can. - e.
 The closets do not have accessible hanging and storage space, in that they are placed out of the reach of a wheelchair user.
 This prevents persons with mobility disabilities from accessing their clothing and other personal items, forcing them to rely on others for assistance. - f.
-Kitchen countertops and sinks are too high for a wheelchair user to access, preventing those residents from fully using their kitchens. - 35.
+Kitchen countertops and sinks are too high for a wheelchair user to access, preventing those residents from fully using their kitchens. - 33.
 These physical access barriers, which residents live with on a daily basis, prevent them from having full and equal access to their rooms as required by law.